rocketvalidator/docs-rocketvalidator/docs/api/index.md

 Send a `POST` request to `/api/v0/reports` with a JSON payload including the parameters:

 * `starting_url`.
 The initial URL where the Spider will start on.
+Required.
 * `max_pages`.
 The Spider will recursively follow internal links found until this limit is reached.
+Optional, defaults to 10.
 * `rate_limit`.
 Limit on the number of requests per second.
+Optional, defaults to 1.
+* `deep_crawl`.
+Boolean to enable deep link crawling.
+Optional, defaults to true.
 * `perform_html_checks`.
 Boolean to enable checks using the W3C Validator software on the Web Pages found.
+Optional, defaults to true.
 * `perform_a1yy_checks`.
 Boolean to enable checks using Deque Axe Core software on the Web Pages found.
+Optional, defaults to false.

 !!! example "Example: POST https://rocketvalidator.com/api/v0/reports"